torresga/launch-school-code/README.md

 # Welcome to my Launch School Code Repo!

+## What You Will Find Here

+prep_work: This is all the mandatory preparatory work I did before I started the paid portion of Launch School.

+* intro_to_programming: all the exercises to the [Introduction to Programming with Ruby](https://launchschool.com/books/ruby) book in the Launch School Open Book Shelf.
+* ruby_basics: Basic exercises focusing on Ruby syntax.

+101_lessons: Follow along coding exercises and assignments that I did for the lessons in Ruby 101.

+* lesson_2: Follow-along code and assignments from Lesson 2: Small Programs
+* lesson_3: Assignments from Lesson 3: Practice Problems
+* lesson_4: Assignments from Lesson 4: Ruby Collections
+* lesson_5: Assignments from Lesson 5: Advanced Ruby Collections
+* lesson_6: Follow along code and assignments from Lesson 6: Slightly Larger Programs

+101-109_small_problems: Solutions to the Small Problems exercises.

 ## What is Launch School?

 Good question.
 In a nutshell: LS is 'online school for developers' that focuses on mastering software engineering fundamentals.
 The belief is that by focusing on the fundamentals rather than frameworks, one can truly learn how to solve engineering problems.